-- If the text contains numbers, are they presented in a clear, easy-to-understand way, and is their importance explained?
+- Are numbers presented in a clear, easy-to-understand way, and is their importance explained?
 Some people might have trouble making sense of ratios, percentages, and fractions.
-For them, “1 in 8 adults” might be easier to comprehend than 12.5%.
+For them, “1 in 8 adults” might be easier to comprehend than 12.5 percent.
 Further, without a clear explanation, the reader might not understand if “1 in 8” represents a significant problem or risk.

 Design and Layout